DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 ## What we changed

-After the candidate has accepted an offer, they’re taken to a page with the h1 heading ‘Your teacher training course’.
+After the candidate has accepted an offer, they’re taken to a page with the title ‘Your teacher training course’.
 They will return to the same page if they leave the service and sign in again.

 We made changes to this page.
 We also designed a new page to show the details of a reference request.